-The core collection of geographical resources is located in the Geography Library but several other libraries in the system contain much of relevance:
+The core collection of geographical resources is located in the Wills Memorial Library but several other libraries in the system (see below) contain much of relevance.

 Held in the Department of Earth Sciences.
-Contact Andrew Hook for further details.
+Contact Claudia Hildebrandt for further details.

 A wide range of materials to support courses are available in the Library (ask at the Issue Desk):